ibab/babushk.in/posts/renew-environment-tmux.md

 fi
 ```

-Notice that the function only does something if the current shell is running inside a tmux session.
+Note that the function only does something if the current shell is running inside a tmux session.

 Then, I define a `preexec` hook that calls `refresh` before each new command that gets executed: